Writer. Researcher. Analyst.

 Program Analyst at the Special Inspector General for Afghanistan Reconstruction

-• Develop audit plans and objectives based on prior reports
+Develop audit plans for new reports

-• Won award for audit proposal ideas
+Won award for audit proposal ideas

 November 2020-December 2021; October 2023-Present

-• Provided hands-on education in appropriate mental health paradigms to Yazidi volunteers in Dohuk
+Provided hands-on education in appropriate mental health paradigms to Yazidi volunteers in Dohuk

-• and neighboring villages on Sinjar Mountain serving internally displaced people (IDP)
+and neighboring villages on Sinjar Mountain serving internally displaced people (IDP)

-• Worked with local volunteers to provide mental health and social support for IDP trauma victims and survivors of sexual slavery
+Worked with local volunteers to provide mental health and social support for IDP trauma victims and survivors of sexual slavery

-• Created official website and developed content
+Created official website and developed content

 May-November 2021